RachitB11/basic-kalman-filter/README.md

 directly as found in [An Introduction to the Kalman Filter] (http://www.cs.unc.edu/~welch/media/pdf/kalman_intro.pdf).

+It also generates an animated plot to view the progression of the kalman filter in gnuplot.

 There is a test program that estimates the motion of a projectile based on noisy observations.
 To run it, use CMake: